+The scope of the results found out in \cite{Silva:2020bnn} may be even greater.
+It is because they can give us a new perspective about what may be a sui-generis aspect of quantum gravity: that spacetime must be not fundamental, as occurs in general relativity, but ought to emerge from quantum information.
+Such an idea has been worked out in the context of the $AdS/CFT$ correspondence \cite{Ryu:2006bv, Ryu:2006ef, Nishioka:2009un, Takayanagi:2012kg, VanRaamsdonk:2009ar, VanRaamsdonk:2010pw}, LQG \cite{Girelli:2005ii}, and other approaches \cite{Zizzi:2000jk}.

+Particularly, in the LQG context, it has been argued that in a background independent quantum theory of gravity, spacetime must emerge as a collective phenomenon, from a deeper structure consisting only of quantum information encoded in the quantum correlations among quantum reference frames \cite{Aharonov:1984zz, Toller:1996ki, Rovelli:1990pi, Bartlett:2007zz, Giacomini:2017zju}.
 In such a relational approach, if we have the right pattern of correlations, the system can be cleaved into parts that can be identified as different portions of spacetime.
-The degree of entanglement among such parts defines the notion of spatial distance: the closer two portions of spacetime are, the greater the entanglement between them.
+The degree of entanglement among such parts defines the notion of spatial distance: the greater the entanglement between two portions of spacetime, the closer they are.

-Since branes can be described as a $U(1)$ structure, as we have seen in the last section, one can conceive them as quantum reference frames.
-Specifically, branes can be conceived as quantum clocks \cite{Girelli:2005ii, Castro-Ruiz:2019nnl, Smith:2020zms}, with the parameter $\sqrt{\Delta}$ having the role of internal time, as occurs in usual LQC \cite{Bojowald:2006da}.

-From such a perspective we can build a set of $N$ branes as a set of entangled quantum clocks.
-To weave the correlation network among such quantum clocks, more economically, we can take advantage of the holonomies introduced in the last section, since they can be conceived as mediators of quantum entanglement \cite{Baytas:2018wjd, Bianchi:2018fmq, Mielczarek:2018jsh}.
-To accomplish such a task, we must add to the holonomies, information about the branes they are connecting.

-It will lead us to equip such objects with a pair of indices $(ij)$, where $i$ will be related with the source brane, and $j$ with the target brane, i.e:

-in a way that, by moving from the quantum description of a single brane to the description of a set of $N$ branes, we must move from a $U(1)$ to a $U(N)$ theory.
-In such a formulation, the elements $h_{ii}$ will give us the degrees of freedom "frozen" to describe the different branes in the set, while $h_{ij}$ ($i \neq j$) will describe the connections among the branes.
+In such a context, the suitable definition of the quantum reference frames is fundamental to the construction of a quantum relational theory of spacetime.
+In this sense, from the results obtained in \cite{Silva:2020bnn}, branes can be conceived as such reference frames since they appear as $U(1)$ holonomy structures when one takes into account the perspective of the boundary theory in the $AdS/CFT$ correspondence.
+Specifically, due to their holonomy $U(1)$ framework, branes can be conceived as quantum clocks, i.e., temporal quantum reference frames \cite{Girelli:2005ii, Castro-Ruiz:2019nnl, Smith:2020zms}.

+However, a detail we must add here is that holonomies can be used not only to establish branes as quantum reference frames but also to weave the entanglement network among them.
+Actually, it has been demonstrated that holonomies consist of unitary transformations connecting two quantum geometrical states, belonging (in general) to two different Hilbert spaces, through entanglement \cite{Baytas:2018wjd, Bianchi:2018fmq, Mielczarek:2018jsh}: